 Little info or inspiration, yet these webs get handy if you need to arrange something (or need a weather forecast).

 georgia.travel - the official website of Georgian National Tourism Association.
 Good place to start for a first time visitor who wants info about popular sights.
-Tho I must admit I never used it too much - when I could've used it, it didn't contain enough info.
+Tho I must admit I never used it too much - when I wanted, it didn't contain enough info.

 www.georgiantour.com - on the other hand, this is a web I visited quite a lot - mostly because it contains specialized hiking info I wasn´t able to find anywhere else.
 Over time, I got in touch with it´s owner Davit and we became friends and business partners.
 So, I can only recommend it - it´s not only about hiking.